grafana/grafana/docs/sources/enterprise/enterprise-configuration.md

 ### algorithm

 Encryption algorithm used to encrypt secrets stored in the database and cookies.
 Possible values are `aes-cfb` (default) and `aes-gcm`.
-AES-CFB refers to Advanced Encryption Standard in Cipher FeedBack Mode, and AES-GCM refers to Advanced Encryption Standard in Galois/Counter mode.
+AES-CFB stands for _Advanced Encryption Standard_ in _cipher feedback_ mode, and AES-GCM stands for _Advanced Encryption Standard_ in _Galois/Counter Mode_.

 ## [caching]